top of page

 In Long Covid, the pancreas, spleen, and liver are affected and respond well to mast cell stabilizing agents.
 Specific supplementation will depend on the patient, their age and constitution, and any other symptoms they have.
 Quercetin has been helpful for many patients.

-It is sometimes the case that Long Covid is merely the trigger that tips a long-standing problem into a more obvious problem.
 A parasitic infection will become more apparent, small intestinal bacterial overgrowth (SIBO) will become more pronounced, and symptomatic anxiety and depression that were tendencies suddenly become hard to manage.

 This is why addressing Long Covid with Functional Medicine is ideal; we can address many underlying imbalances at once.